 For all other purposes listed above, we process your personal data on the basis that it is in our legitimate interests to do so.
 The legitimate interests that we rely on are as follows:

-We have a legitimate interest in using personal data for marketing purposes so that we can promote our business.
+- We have a legitimate interest in using personal data for marketing purposes and to send you loyalty offers so that we can promote our business.

 You have a legal right to object to us using your personal data where we process your data on the basis of our legitimate interests.
-To object to marketing, you can respond to our emails and confirm “Unsubscribe” or tell the Elior representative making a marketing call to you or email email@example.com .
-To object to all other uses set out above, you can either choose not to provide us with the data in the first place (e.g. by not entering a competition or completing a feedback form anonymously) or you can email firstname.lastname@example.org.
+To object to marketing, you can respond to our emails and confirm “Unsubscribe” or tell the Elior representative making a marketing call to you or email firstname.lastname@example.org.
+To object to us using personal data to send you loyalty offers through loyalty apps, you should delete your account and the app.
+To object to all other uses set out above, you can either choose not to provide us with the data in the first place (e.g. by not entering a competition or completing a feedback form anonymously) or you can email email@example.com.
 We may not always be required to stop processing your data if we have compelling legitimate reasons to continue to do so.

 Who do we share your personal data with?